ktatianna/task-manager/README.md

 # Task Manager App

 A task management module built with **React** (Next.js + TypeScript) that allows users to add, list, mark as completed, and delete tasks.
-It features state management with Zustand, and unit tests
+It features state management with Zustand, localStorage persistence, and unit tests

 ---